Town election filing update

 Council race

-Those filing thus far for Town Council are: Kimberly S. Brown (incumbent), Eric Bumgarner, Jonathan Coley, Harold Dagenhart, Glenn P. Deal, Jr., Megan Hefner Fishel, Gregory Foster, Tristan St. Clair, Jack Simms (incumbent), and Tamara Odom.
+Those who filed for Town Council are: Kimberly S. Brown (incumbent), Eric Bumgarner, Jonathan Coley, Harold Dagenhart, Glenn P. Deal, Jr., Jason Durmire, Edd Elliott, Megan Hefner Fishel, Gregory Foster, William Fox, II, Tristan St. Clair, Jack Simms (incumbent), and Tamara Odom.

 Kimberly S. Brown, age 56, filed for Town Council on July 14.
 She is currently a Council member and has served since being elected in 2019.
 A retired Alexander Central High School teacher, she coached volleyball, basketball, softball, and cheerleading at different times throughout her career.
 She served as the yearbook sponsor for 13 years, as Student Council advisor for 27 years, and on numerous N.C.
 Association of Student Council state and district boards.
 She advised numerous state student council officers, many of which were positions that required hosting state conventions at ACHS.